Red Kelly: Toronto Maple Leafs

 Maple Leafs head coach and general manager Punch Imlach stepped in and tried to talk Kelly into playing for him.
 Though he disliked Maple Leaf Gardens and was still smarting from the scout's assessment of him 13 years earlier, Kelly agreed to be traded to the Leafs.
 Once Kelly arrived in Toronto, Imlach asked him to switch positions and become a full-time centre, figuring that Kelly could easily match up against the Montreal Canadiens' Jean Béliveau.
-The switch proved to be a success, as, already a great playmaker, Kelly turned Frank Mahovlich into one of the most lethal goal scorers in NHL history.
+The switch proved to be a success as, already a great playmaker, Kelly turned Frank Mahovlich into one of the most lethal goal scorers in NHL history.

 Kelly won his fourth Lady Byng Award in 1961.
 In his eight seasons with the Leafs, they won four Stanley Cups–the same number of times he had won in Detroit.
 In 1,316 regular season games, he scored 281 goals and 542 assists for 823 points.
 At the time of his retirement, Kelly was seventh all time in career points, fifth in assists, 13th in goals, and second only to Gordie Howe in games played.
 In 164 playoff games, he scored 33 goals and 59 assists for 92 points.

-Over his 20-year playing career, he won eight Stanley Cups, four each with Detroit and then Toronto.
+Over his 20-year playing career, he won eight Stanley Cups, four each with Detroit and Toronto.
 These cup victories are more than any other player who never played for the Montreal Canadiens.
 The Canadiens ahead of him are: Henri Richard (11), Jean Beliveau (10), Yvan Cournoyer (10), and Claude Provost (9).
 He was also one of the only two players to have never played for the Canadiens and to be part of two of the nine dynasties recognized by the National Hockey League (NHL) in its history.
 In 2017, Kelly was named one of the “100 Greatest NHL Players” in history.